jMetal/SAES/docs/index.rst

 Installation
 ============

 To install the project, you need to clone the repository and install the required dependencies.
-You will need to have Python 3.8 or higher installed on your system.
+You will need to have Python 3.10 or higher installed on your system.
 Before installing the project, we recommend creating a virtual environment to avoid conflicts with other Python projects:

 .. code-block:: bash

    python3 -m venv venv
    source venv/bin/activate  # On Windows, use `venv\Scripts\activate`

-Once you have activated the virtual environment, you can install the project dependencies using the following command:
+Once you have activated the virtual environment, you can install the project and its dependencies using the following command:

 .. code-block:: bash